ekhadley/subliminal/README.md

                   - this is why the teacher and student must be the same.
 Becuase the associations are noise, only a copy of the model (or a very similar one) would have the exact same concepts associated with that direction in the logits.
                - in short: the effect that the animal system prompt has on the random number generation logits is noise, totally random.
                   - but if you have the same weights, imitating that noise means (probably) imitating the intervention that generated it.
-            - so should we expect biases to work?
+            - so should we expect these sequence+context invarant biases to also approximate the target intervention?
+Or does it learn some other way to make the loss go down?
-               - that depends on the specific effects that the intervention has on the activations at various points in the model and in the sequence.
+                - in the case of a steering teacher intervention, it clearly does.
+Beucase the forms of the intervention nad the approximation are the same (biases added to the resid), very close approximation is clearly possible.
+                - in the case of a system prompt intervention?
+                    - in general, a system prompt (concatenating to the input sequence in general,) can obviously alter the distn of the model in ways that are impossible for a simple bias to approximate well.
+                        - example: "the secret password is 89293525273595723".
+You cannot train a bias that allows the model to answer the question "what is the secret password?"
+                    - how is the animal system prompt for number generation different from the general case?
+                        - the distn shift we care about (random lists of integers) is only related to the system prompt through very noisy correlations
+                            - one would expect the source of such small, noisy correlations to be distributed throughout the layes/weights of the model

    - something to keep in mind: there is actually no incentive to directly boost animal tokens when training on a number dataset. logits are linear.
       - becuase there are no animal related tokens in the numbers dataset, those elements of the unembedding never get changed at all